Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 I'm not sure how much more proof one would need - this appears to be a fundamental principle of binary indexes =)

-_Far_ more importantly, however, we just executed the standard process of synthesis: using _starting conditions_ and an _algorithm_ to create a _target!_
+_Far_ more importantly, however, we just inadvertently executed the standard process of synthesis: using _starting conditions_ and an _algorithm_ to create a _target!_